 Using the data and public input, the Transportation Department is designing a comprehensive, safe, comfortable bike network for the City to be recommended to the City Council by early 2025.

-Bike Network Plan (BNP) will be presented to City Council where ultimately it will receive approval, and there will be an implementation component to the plan to guide future funding and bond efforts in street and bicycle facilities.
+Bike Network Plan (BNP) is accepted by City Council!
+There will be an implementation component to the plan to guide future funding and bond efforts in street and bicycle facilities.